NatronGitHub/NatronGitHub.github.io/about.md

 # About

-## Software

-Natron is a free and open-source compositing suite, geared towards VFX.
-It is currently actively developed, albeit by a small team of part-time developers.
+Natron is a free and open-source compositing application geared towards VFX work.
+It is currently actively developed by a small team of developers as a community effort.

-Please note that Natron is **not**, and will not try to become any of the following things:
-- Proprietary commercial or in-house software
-- A motion graphics tool like Adobe After Effects
-- A full 3D graphics creation suite like Blender
-- A non-linear video editor like Premiere Pro
-- An amalgamation of professional graphics applications like DaVinci Resolve

-We accept feature requests, but please make sure that your feature is realistic and does not ask for the impossible (e.g. "I want Natron to be integrated in Blender").

-### Full List of Features

-Please note that many features here are experimental, have not received updates for a significant period, and/or require third-party dependencies.

-* Cryptomatte
-* Importing camera data
-* Keyers
-* Trackers
-* etc.
-* Will finish later...
+We accept [feature requests and bug reports on GitHub](https://github.com/natronGitHub/natron/issues), but we ask that feature requests be kept to minor improvements at this time.

 ## Development

-Natron is currently actively developed, albeit very slowly, because it only has 2 core developers.
-If you know C++, Qt, and graphics programming, and are interested in Natron, please reach out to us!
+We regularly accept pull requests and are always looking for new contributors.
+If you are experienced in C++, Qt, and graphics programming, and are interested in contributing to Natron, please reach out to us!

+For instructions on how to build Natron from sources please see [this section of our README document.](https://github.com/NatronGitHub/Natron#building-and-installing-from-source)

 ## Brand

-Natron has a logo and you're welcome to use it to identify the program!
+Natron has a logo and you're welcome to use it to identify the program as long as you aren't impersonating the Natron organization or its developers through the use of these assets.
 Please review the brief list of guidelines below.

 [Click here to download our brand assets!](#)